KinKir/sashe/README.md

 - https://github.com/itaseski/sashe
 - click button (green) Clone or Download
-- on pull-down menu click Open in Desctop
+- on pull-down menu click Open in Desktop

 If you have installed github Desktop, folder sashe will be greated in C:..\Documents\GitHub